Why We Had to Call the Sheriff + Brian’s Hidden Injury the Hospital Did NOT Find!

 The next time he was there?
 Was the sheriff often stopping at Charlie Chicken Poop’s house???

 That wasn’t going to work for us.
-We didn’t want Charlie to accuse us of stealing his gun, and it seemed that might be the way the situation was evolving.
+We didn’t want Charlie to accuse us of stealing his gun, and it seemed that might be the way the situation was heading.
 So, Brian called the sheriff.
 The sheriff then called Charlie and told him to hightail it on over to our house, get his stuff, and to NOT knock on our door.

 We had our doorbell camera on.
 The gun was on top of a bucket (turned upside down) with the case unzipped where the camera could clearly see the gun inside.
 And, anybody picking up the gun off the porch would see the gun inside the case.